-15.1 PERMIT AUTHORITY POWERS
+15.2 PERMIT AUTHORITY POWERS

-- 15.1.1 Within the Permit Scheme, the Permit Authority has the power, under Regulation 15 of the Traffic Management Permit Scheme (England) Regulations 2007, to review, vary or revoke Permits and Permit conditions on its own or a Promoter's initiative.
-However, the Permit Authority is under no obligation to let activities run beyond the Permitted period. - 15.1.2 Any activities that exceed the Permitted duration will be committing an offence and could be subject to section 74 overrun charges.
+- 15.2.1 Within the Permit Scheme, the Permit Authority has the power, under Regulation 15 of the Traffic Management Permit Scheme (England) Regulations 2007, to review, vary or revoke Permits and Permit conditions on its own or a Promoter's initiative.
+However, the Permit Authority is under no obligation to let activities run beyond the Permitted period. - 15.2.2 Any activities that exceed the Permitted duration will be committing an offence and could be subject to Section 74 overrun charges.

-15.2 PROMOTER REVOCATION
+15.3 PROMOTER REVOCATION

-15.2.1 If a Promoter wishes to cancel a Permit or withdraw a Permit application for which they have no further use or seeks a revocation of a Permit condition, they should use the voluntary cancellation notice detailed within the relevant EToN specification.
+15.3.1 If a Promoter wishes to cancel a Permit or withdraw a Permit application for which they have no further use or seeks a revocation of a Permit condition, they should use the voluntary cancellation notice detailed within the relevant EToN specification.

-15.3 CHANGES TO A PROVISIONAL ADVANCE AUTHORISATION
+15.4 CHANGES TO A PROVISIONAL ADVANCE AUTHORIZATION

-- 15.3.1 A PAA cannot be varied once granted. - 15.3.2 Where a PAA has been given but a full Permit has not been issued and the proposals change, the Promoter must inform the Permit Authority immediately of the proposed changes and a revised application for a PAA or Permit should be made.
+- 15.4.1 A PAA cannot be varied once granted. - 15.4.2 Where a PAA has been given but a Permit has not been granted and the proposals change, the Promoter must inform the Permit Authority immediately of the proposed changes and a revised application for a PAA or Permit should be made.

-15.4 CHANGES TO PERMITS
+15.5 CHANGES TO PERMITS

-- 15.4.1 If the Permit Authority considers a variation necessary then it should contact the Promoter to discuss the best way of dealing with the situation whilst meeting the coordination duties and other Statutory Requirements of those involved.
+- 15.5.1 If the Permit Authority considers a variation necessary then it should contact the Promoter to discuss the best way of dealing with the situation whilst meeting the coordination duties and other Statutory Requirements of those involved.
 Good coordination and cooperation between Promoter and the Permit Authority will minimise the time that the Authority needs to vary Permits or their conditions.
-This will be in the interests of all parties. - 15.4.2 This discussion may lead to an agreement on the variation required.
-In that case, the Permit Authority will then issue a revised Permit on those terms unless, by agreement, the Promoter applies for a Permit variation.
-The latter may be more appropriate if the Promoter needs to reconsider elements of its plans within the parameters agreed with the Permit Authority. - 15.4.3 Any application must include, in all cases, the proposed dates and duration and any other conditions of the activity.
+This will be in the interests of all parties. - 15.5.2 This discussion may lead to an agreement on the variation required.
+In that case, the Permit Authority will then grant a revised Permit on those terms when, the Promoter applies for a Variation.

-15.5 AVOIDANCE OF CRIMINAL OFFENCE
+15.6 AVOIDANCE OF CRIMINAL OFFENCE

-15.5.1 Variations should be sought as soon as changes are identified to avoid a criminal offence being committed by work being undertaken without a Permit or outside of the conditions associated with that Permit.
+15.6.1 Variations should be sought as soon as changes are identified to avoid a criminal offence being committed by work being undertaken in breach of the conditions associated with that Permit.

-15.6 SUSPENDING OR POSTPONING AN ACTIVITY
+15.7 SUSPENDING OR POSTPONING AN ACTIVITY

-15.6.1 If a Promoter would like to start an activity at a later date after a Permit has been issued, a Permit variation will need to be applied for and a new Permit be issued.
+15.7.1 If a Promoter would like to start an activity at a later date after a Permit has been issued, a Permit Variation will need to be applied for.
 There is no option to suspend or postpone an activity.

-15.7 REVIEW OF PERMIT BY PERMIT AUTHORITY DUE TO CIRCUMSTANCES OUTSIDE ITS CONTROL
+15.8 REVIEW OF PERMIT BY PERMIT AUTHORITY DUE TO CIRCUMSTANCES OUTSIDE ITS CONTROL

-- 15.7.1 The Permit Authority may review the Permit and associated conditions in the event of circumstances beyond its control having a significant disruptive effect at the location of the activity.
-The Permit Authority's policy regarding the circumstances in which it will review, vary or revoke Permits on its own initiative is given in Appendix B. - 15.7.2 No fee will apply for Permit variations initiated by the Permit Authority unless, at the same time, the Promoter applies for variations which are not the result of the circumstances causing the Permit Authority's action.
+15.8.1 The Permit Authority may review the Permit and associated conditions in the event of circumstances beyond its control having a significant disruptive effect at the location of the activity.

+15.8.2 No fee will apply for Permit Variations initiated by the Permit Authority unless, at the same time, the Promoter applies for variations which are not the result of the circumstances causing the Permit Authority's action.

-15.8 TIMING OF VARIATIONS
+15.9 TIMING OF VARIATIONS

-- 15.8.1 Applications for variations may be made at any time after a Permit has been issued up until the end date of the Permit.
-Once this date has passed, applications for variations cannot be made. - 15.8.2 If a variation is to be made, the Promoter shall telephone the Permit Authority to discuss prior to submitting a variation and only apply, again electronically, if the Authority is so prepared.
+- 15.9.1 Permit Variations may be made at any time after a Permit has been issued up until the end date of the Permit.
+Once this date has passed, applications for variations cannot be made. - 15.9.2 If a variation is required, the Promoter is encouraged to telephone the Permit Authority to discuss, prior to submitting a Duration Variation Application electronically, to improve coordination.